 In an article published in April 2019 by the Washington Informer the following stat was given:

 More than 424,066 girls of all races have gone missing since the beginning of 2018, according to NCMEC.
 More than half of that total are women and girls of color, according to BAM, which, like NCMEC, rely on statistics from the FBI.

 You would think someone would have developed a task force or do something.
 But no. That number has just continued to grow.
 In an article from Bustle (I highly suggest you read the entire article… Jackson stated:

 I incorporated the way kids slip through the cracks in the system, the way there is no immediate sense of urgency when black teen girls go missing, and lifted parts of their tragic end.
 I also focused on the media bias when it comes to reporting about missing white children vs. missing children of color.
 Coincidentally, when I turned in the book to my editor, the hashtag #missinggirlsDC had just gone viral.

 Let Me Hear A Rhyme

 So here is what I can tell you about Let Me Hear a Rhyme.
-In regards to everything mentioned in Jackson’s previous works?
+In regard to everything mentioned in Tiffany Jackson’s previous works?
 Checkmate.

 Steph is a budding musician with so much to give to the world when a senseless shooting ends his young life.
 No one is talking about it, no one seems to care.
 Least of all the cops but his closest friends and sister want answers.
 Aiming to find out what happened and let his music see the light of day, they find his unfinished songs and give them their time in the sun.
 Starting in clubs, everything is going great until a label hears it and wants to sign Steph.